-Positive Displacement Pumps, unlike a Centrifugal or Roto-dynamic Pumps, will produce the same flow at a given speed (RPM) no matter the discharge pressure.
+A Positive Displacement Pump, unlike a Centrifugal or Roto-dynamic Pump, will produce the same flow at a given speed (RPM) no matter the discharge pressure.

-- Positive Displacement Pumps are "constant flow machines"
+- A Positive Displacement Pumps is a "constant flow machine"

-A Positive Displacement Pump must not be operated against a closed valve on the discharge side of the pump because it has no shut-off head like Centrifugal Pumps.
-A Positive Displacement Pump operating against a closed discharge valve, will continue to produce flow until the pressure in the discharge line are increased until the line bursts or the pump is severely damaged - or both.
+A Positive Displacement Pump must never operate against closed valves on the discharge side of the pump - it has no shut-off head like Centrifugal Pumps.
+A Positive Displacement Pump operating against closed discharge valves continues to produce flow until the pressure in the discharge line is increased until the line bursts or the pump is severely damaged - or both.

-A relief or safety valve on the discharge side of the Positive Displacement Pump is therefore absolute necessary.
-The relief valve can be internal or external.
-The pump manufacturer has normally the option to supply internal relief or safety valves.
-The internal valve should in general only be used as a safety precaution, an external relief valve installed in the discharge line with a return line back to the suction line or supply tank is recommended.
+A relief or safety valve on the discharge side of the Positive Displacement Pump is absolute necessary.
+The relief valve can be internal or external the pump.
+An internal valve should in general only be used as a safety precaution.
+An external relief valve installed in the discharge line with a return line back to the suction line or supply tank is highly recommended.

 Typical reciprocating pumps are